 Warren’s a smart guy.
 I value his opinion, and so should you.
 Is he right?

-He does him, I do me.
+He’s the Oracle of Omaha, I’m a Bitmoji.
 To say we have a different philosophy about investing would be…

 Warren Buffett and I share the same general philosophy around investing.
 I’ve even read some of his books.
 Our shared viewpoint: find “things” that seem undervalued, buy them when they’re undervalued, and hold them for a long time.